Divorce in Thailand

 - – You have not embarrassed your wife to the extend to file for divorce;

-- – You have been a model husband and you wife is a difficult person;
+- – If you have been a model husband and you wife is a difficult person;

 - – You did not desert your wife as you told her you would be working overseas;